onemoonsci/nmrfxprocessordocs/pages/01.processor/01.basics/chapter.md

 # Basics

-An overview of NMRFx Processor
+An overview of NMRFx Analyst